 The second metric has two types of weighting.
 One type is used to develop simple weighted averages, which are used to evaluate the loss contribution of several features that, together, constitute a system, such as a roof.
 They are wind speed dependent; that is, the contribution of each feature varies with wind speed.
-The loss contribution to the roof system from various features is expected to be different at different wind speeds.
+For example, a roof system may consist of three features: roof covering, roof deck, and roof covering attachment.
+The loss contribution to the roof system from these three features is expected to be different at different wind speeds.
+At low wind speeds, the roof covering drives the damage.
+As wind speeds increase, the roof deck becomes more vulnerable.
+In this case, roof deck failure will result in loss of roof covering regardless of the type (or option) of roof covering present.
+Therefore, as wind speed increases, the weight assigned to roof deck increases.
+In contrast, at higher wind speeds, the weight for roof covering decreases because it is already lost.
+The weights for the system total 1.0.